A tour of OJ Simpson’s former South Florida home

-KENDALL, Fla.
-(WSVN) – 7News was given a tour of OJ Simpson’s former South Florida home.
+SOUTHWEST MIAMI-DADE, FLA.
+(WSVN) - 7News was given a tour of OJ Simpson’s former Kendall home.

 Realtor Oscar Ramirez said it’s a 4,158 square foot, 4-bedroom home complete with a guest house, pool and basketball court.